scopeusc/scope-f18/lesson-2/README.md

 # Lesson 2 - Pomodoro Timer App - Creating your first window with a native menu bar
 Developing desktop applications used to be a difficult and tedious task.
 Today, Electron makes desktop application development surprisingly easy.
-In this lesson, we are going to show you how quickly we can create a pomodoro timer app with Electorn.
+In this lesson, we are going to show you how quickly we can create a pomodoro timer app with Electron.

 ## Part 1 - Setup
 **Project Structure:**